T04DS74/Warrior-Setup/README.md

 Secondly, if you have a high internet connection (more than 4mpbs), you can increase how quickly you archive by changing your `Concurrent items`.
 The maximum you can change it to is `6`
 ![](./setup/12.png)

-Finally select the `Yahoo Answers` project
+Finally select the `Yahoo!
+Answers` project
 ![](./setup/13.png)